These gluten-free travel snacks are perfect for when you need to eat gluten-free on the road

 - Pirate’s Booty—they’re white cheddar corn and rice puffs.
 So yummy.
 Check them out here.

-Nuts and seeds are one of the best gluten-free snacks for a road trip
+Nuts and seeds are some of the best gluten-free snacks for a road trip

 Aside from chips, nuts are our favorite salty snack.
 They travel well and are perfect for keeping the “hangries” at bay.